 Families and groups with no whitewater experience are able to rent a tube and spend a couple of hours floating down the Saluda from a launch site near Riverbanks Zoo to downtown Columbia -- where the Saluda and the Broad rivers come together to form the Congaree.

-We spent a recent summer Sunday on a float trip with Palmetto Outdoors, one of several outfitters that rent tubes, kayaks and canoes, in the Columbia area.
+We spent a recent summer Sunday on a float trip with Palmetto Outdoor, one of several outfitters that rent tubes, kayaks and canoes, in the Columbia area.

 They take care of all the logistics and make it easy to enjoy the day.